If you’ve ever had the following thoughts, this could be a sign of autism. Don’t let autism sink under the radar. These thoughts are very telling.

 • Unusual interests and hobbies that you’re intensely passionate or “obsessed” about.

-• Sustained repetitive movements such as rocking, swaying, bouncing your legs together, ringing or flapping your hands, clicking your teeth, nibbling on your knuckles, walking on your toes, spinning in a chair, finger fiddling with or gnawing on objects, etc.
+• Sustained repetitive movements such as rocking, swaying, bouncing your legs together, wringing or flapping your hands, clicking your teeth, nibbling on your knuckles, toe walking, spinning, finger fiddling with or gnawing on objects, etc.

 • Difficulty making or keeping friendships.